railwayapp/docs/src/docs/guides/fastify.md

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/ZZ50Bj)

+We highly recommend that [you eject from the template after deployment](/guides/deploy#eject-from-template-repository) to create a copy of the repo on your GitHub account.

-You can also choose from a <a href="https://railway.app/templates?q=fastify" target="_blank">variety of Fastify app templates</a> created by the community.
+**Note:** You can also choose from a <a href="https://railway.app/templates?q=fastify" target="_blank">variety of Fastify app templates</a> created by the community.

 ## Deploy from a GitHub Repo

 To deploy a Fastify app on Railway directly from GitHub, follow the steps below:

-1. Fork the basic <a href="https://github.com/railwayapp-templates/fastify-hello-world" target="_blank">fastify-hello-world GitHub repo</a>.
+1. Fork the basic <a href="https://github.com/railwayapp-templates/fastify" target="_blank">fastify GitHub repo</a>.
 2. Create a <a href="https://railway.app/new" target="_blank">New Project.</a>
 3. Click **Deploy from GitHub repo**.
-4. Select your `fastify-hello-world` repo.
+4. Select your `fastify` repo.
     - Railway requires a valid GitHub account to be linked.
 If your Railway account isn't associated with one, you will be prompted to link it.
 5. Click **Deploy Now**.

-Once your Fastify app is successfully deployed, a Railway service (also referred to as an app) will be created for you.
+Once your Fastify app is successfully deployed, a Railway [service](/guides/services) (also referred to as an app) will be created for you.
 By default, this service will not be publicly accessible.

-To set up a publicly accessible URL for your app, navigate to the **Networking** section in the **Settings** tab of your new service and click on **Generate Domain**.
+To set up a publicly accessible URL for your app, navigate to the **Networking** section in the [Settings](/overview/the-basics#service-settings) tab of your new service and click on [Generate Domain](/guides/public-networking#railway-provided-domain).

 <Image src="https://res.cloudinary.com/railway/image/upload/f_auto,q_auto/v1727377689/docs/languages-and-frameworks/fastifyhelloworld_xbkrry.png"
 alt="screenshot of new project menu with deploy from github selected" layout="responsive" width={2447} height={1029} quality={100} />

-**Note:** Railway requires that Fastify's `.listen` method for the `host` be set to `0.0.0.0` or `::`.
+**Note:** Railway requires that Fastify's `.listen` method for the `host` be set to `::`.
+This allows the app to be available over the <a href="/guides/public-networking" target="_blank">public</a> and <a href="/guides/private-networking" target="_blank">private network</a>.
-You can find this in the <a href="https://github.com/railwayapp-templates/fastify-hello-world/blob/main/index.js#L23">sample Fastify GitHub repo</a>.
+You can find this in the <a href="https://github.com/railwayapp-templates/fastify/blob/main/src/app.ts#L23" target="_blank">sample Fastify GitHub repo</a>.

 If you don’t set it correctly, you may encounter a 502 error page.